shoeper/seafile-docs/changelog/server-changelog.md

 * Move log files to a single directory
 * [security] Add salt when saving user's password
 * [bugfix] Fix a bug in handling client connection

+Known issues

+* [Share link broken] Visit share link generated in file page will result in "File does not exit"

 ## 1.7